DoSomething/contentful-prototype/docs/content-publishing/pages/general-content-page.md

 {% endhint %}

 ### 4. Optionally add a [Social Override](../social-overrides.md) to the "Social Override" field.
+A social override will change the default image, text blurb and title when the page url is shared on a social network or used in a Link Action.
+We have a separate page for adding a social override [here](../social-overrides.md).

 ### 5. Talk to Ashley to redirect the page
 Once completed, speak with Ashley to setup a redirect to the slug of this page.
 In order for your awesome General Content Page to be accessible from `dosomething.org/us/your-awesome-content`, some URL redirecting magic needs to be coordinated with the dev-ops team.
 Please see Ashley or Team Rocket to get this done!